This post contains affiliate links. Read my disclosure policy here.

 The batter requires just 10 simple ingredients.
 Here are some notes and substitute ideas:

-All-Purpose Flour - you can also use cake flour if you have it for a super tender crumb.
+- All-Purpose Flour - You can also use cake flour if you have it for a super tender crumb.
 I haven't tried making this recipe gluten-free, but I think a 1.1 all-purpose gluten-free flour should work.

-Soy Milk – yields a consistency that is similar to dairy buttermilk when an acid is added.
+- Soy Milk – Yields a consistency that is similar to dairy buttermilk when an acid is added.
 If you can't have soy, you can use any non-dairy milk.
 It won't thicken or curdle much, but the recipe will still work fine.

-Apple Cider Vinegar – you can also use freshly-squeezed lemon juice.
+- Apple Cider Vinegar – You can also use freshly-squeezed lemon juice.

-Granulated Sugar – I've also tried this cake with 1 cup of granulated sugar and ¾ cup of brown sugar.
+- Granulated Sugar – I've also tried this cake with 1 cup of granulated sugar and ¾ cup of brown sugar.
 It tasted slightly less sweet, but it had a moister crumb.

-Apple Sauce - yields a moist and tender crumb, but If you don't have it, you. can use non-dairy coconut yogurt.
+- Apple Sauce - yields a moist and tender crumb, but If you don't have it, you. can use non-dairy coconut yogurt.

-Neutral-Flavored Oil - such as sunflower, canola, grapeseed, or avocado oil will work.
+- Neutral-Flavored Oil - Such as sunflower, canola, grapeseed, or avocado oil will work.

-Dutch Process Cocoa Powder - It yields an intense chocolate flavor that is just perfection, but the recipe will work with regular cocoa powder and it'll still turn out delicious!
+- Dutch Process Cocoa Powder - It yields an intense chocolate flavor that is just perfection, but the recipe will work with regular cocoa powder and it'll still turn out delicious!

-How to make Vegan Chocolate Cake
+How to make the batter

 The batter will come together very quickly and you'll be ready to bake.
 Here's what you'll need to do: